joakim000/CRC_Explorer/README.md

 The currently included performance test measures clock cycles while encoding randomized 8-bit numbers in 64 kiB, 1 MiB and 16 MiB streams.
 Results in seconds and MiB/s.

+#### Use of timing flag

+You could also do something like
+`crc -t enc -in my_testdata.txt -c 42` to measure performance with real world data.
+Currently supports text files up to 16 MiB in size.

 ## External engine API

 To test your CRC implemenation,